Fredros Okumu

 Fredros Okumu is a Kenyan parasitologist and entomologist, who currently works as director of science at the Ifakara Health Institute (IHI) in Tanzania.
 His primary research interests concern the interactions between humans and mosquitoes.

 Education

 Okumu began his education in his native Kenya, studying Public Health at Moi University and subsequently a masters in Applied Parasitology at the University of Nairobi.
 He achieved a second masters in geoscience and environmental science at Lund University, Sweden.
-In 2012 Okumu was awarded a PhD from London School of Hygiene and Tropical Medicine, followed by an MBA in International Health Management from the Swiss Tropical and Public Health Institute.
+In 2012 Okumu was awarded a PhD from the London School of Hygiene and Tropical Medicine, followed in 2019 by an MBA in International Health Management from the Swiss Tropical and Public Health Institute.

 Career

 After leaving school Okumu entered mosquito research by working at the International Centre of Insect Physiology and Ecology.
 He began at the IHI during his masters research and continued through his PhD and onwards to the present day.
 Now he is the director of science at the institute.
 It was during his masters that Okumu developed a synthetic mosquito lure which was 3-5 times more potent than natural human odour.

 In addition to his appointment at IHI, Okumu is an associate professor at the University of the Witwatersrand, an adjunct professor at the Nelson Mandela African Institute of Science and Technology, and an Honorary Research Fellow at the University of Glasgow.
 He has also been a visiting researcher at the Federal University of Minas Gerais.

 Okumu is an associate editor at the journal Parasites & Vectors.